-- 1) Q. We recently switched from nonsmoker/smoker to nontobacco/tobacco user but we do not have any mortality experience with the new classes.
-Would it be appropriate to test our business by splitting the insureds into three groups and testing as follows: - a) Nontobacco users tested with nonsmoker mortality, - b) Nonsmoking tobacco users tested with nonsmoker mortality, and - c) Smoking tobacco users tested with smoking mortality?
+Q 5.1: The company recently switched from nonsmoker/smoker to nontobacco/tobacco user but does not have any mortality experience with the new classes.
+Do companies test the business by splitting the insureds into three groups and testing as follows?

+a) Nontobacco users tested with nonsmoker mortality;

+b) Nonsmoking tobacco users tested with nonsmoker mortality; and c) Smoking tobacco users tested with smoking mortality?

 Section 3.5 ...
-In performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment, such combinations would be appropriate.
+When performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment and subject to the limitations of AG 49, such combinations would be appropriate.
 If testing is done in the aggregate, the actuary should select assumptions for the distribution between underwriting classes and policyholder choices that are based on actual experience, if available, recognizing possible shifts in distribution towards any portions of the business that do not meet the self-support test in their own right....

-Section 3.4.1 Assumptions Underlying the Disciplined Current Scale - The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
+Section 3.4.1 Assumptions Underlying the Disciplined Current Scale-The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
 To the extent actual experience is determinable, available, and credible, the actuary should use actual experience when setting experience factors underlying the disciplined current scale.
 When such suitable data are lacking, experience factors should be derived in a reasonable and appropriate manner from actual experience of other similar classes of business.
 Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference.
+When determining the extent to which actual experience is credible, the actuary should refer to ASOP No. 25, Credibility Procedures.
 As required by the Model, the experience factors underlying the disciplined current scale may not include any projected trends of improvement nor any assumed improvements in experience beyond the effective date of the illustrated scale, except as provided in section 3.8.

-Section 3.8 Changes in Practice - An insurer may introduce certain changes in the way it conducts its business, which may have significant positive or negative effect on future experience.
+Section 3.8 Changes in Practice-An insurer may introduce certain changes in the way it conducts its business, which may have significant positive or negative effect on future experience.
 If the action has already occurred, but not enough time has elapsed for it to be reflected in the insurer's actual experience, it may nevertheless be reflected in the assumptions underlying the disciplined current scale....